Insights from couple’s therapy to help you save your relationship

 Longing for connection and protection from loved ones is human, and meeting one another’s attachment needs is one of the best ways to build a fulfilling and long-lasting partnership.
 Relationships that feel secure are more satisfying, more intimate, and less likely to end.

-Don’t let resentment, distancing, or constant arguing plague your relationship.
+Although it’s normal that couples under stress fight, don’t let resentment, distancing, or constant arguing plague your relationship.
 If it seems very difficult to reconnect, couples counseling can help.
 EFT is a research-proven method that is effective for restoring connection in 70-75% of couples.

 Dr. Irena offers in-person couples therapy for those who live in Houston and online therapy couples in Texas and New York City.
 She uses research-proven method, known as Emotionally Focused Therapy (EFT) to help couples develop and maintain the emotional connection and support each other through stressful times.
 If you would like to schedule a session, email Dr. Irena for a free 10-minute video consultation: [email protected] or call (281)-267-1742.